-Itchy, scratchy, distracting, persistent, unsightly; it’s no exaggeration to say that, although a skin complaint, chronic atopic eczema can go so far as to affect your mental health including sleep loss, stress, and depression.
-So it’s critical to keep it as under-control as possible.
+Itchy, scratchy, distracting, persistent, unsightly — it’s no exaggeration to say that chronic atopic eczema can go so far as to affect your mental health, including sleep loss, stress, and depression.
+So it’s critical to keep it as under control as possible, especially when seasonal changes can make your skin feel more sensitive.

-So we spoke to ten experts, including dermatologists and skin specialists, asking them to recommend their go-to over-the-counter products that have been developed to help manage and ease the symptoms of eczema, as a complement to medication and therapies prescribed by your doctor.
-Read on for the best lotions, creams, ointments and sprays to soothe, heal and treat eczema-prone skin.
+So to find eczema treatments with thoroughly vetted ingredient lists, we reached out to 12 experts, from dermatologists to skin specialists.
+They told us about their go-to over-the-counter products that have been developed to help manage and ease the symptoms of eczema, as a complement to medication and therapies prescribed by your doctor.
+Read on for the best lotions, creams, ointments, and sprays to soothe, heal, and treat eczema-prone skin.

 Best overall eczema treatment